 The flipped classroom model allows teachers to take a new, more exciting role.
 Instead of being the lecturer all of the time, teachers are instead able to facilitate more interactive lessons.
 Plus, flipped classrooms provide a learning experience that is much more in line with students’ lives.
-Since students are already familiar and comfortable with navigating video and written content on the web, flipping your classroom can help encourage more engagement during your lesson!
+Since students are already familiar and comfortable with navigating video and written content on the web (instead of reading a book), flipping your classroom can help encourage more engagement during your lesson!

 Check out these tiles to help you get started with flipping your class.
 Add any of these tiles to your webmix by clicking on the link or the tile.

 Screen-O-Matic: Screencasting helps you to make your own videos for your students to watch at home.
 When you’re ready to give screen casting a try, Screencast-O-Matic is a great option to start with.
 It works with both the Mac and the PC, and requires no installation.
 You can record and host 15 minute clips for free, and create unlimited clips if you have the Pro version, available for just $15 a year.